Eku127/DualMap/README.md

 > For the best DualMap experience, we strongly recommend setting up the  **Habitat Data Collector**.

 [Habitat Data Collector](https://github.com/Eku127/habitat-data-collector) is a tool built on top of the Habitat simulator.
-It provides:

-1. Free control over the agent’s movement and viewpoint

-2. Interactive manipulation of objects within the scene (placement and relocation)

-3. Data recording, including ROS bag logging and dataset generation

-4. An interface to receive external navigation commands and guide the agent accordingly

-DualMap supports two modes of using the collector:

-1. Offline Mode: DualMap can map scenes from previously recorded data (Dataset or ROS Bag) from the collector.

-2. Online Mode: DualMap subscribes to live ROS topics from the collector for real-time mapping and language-based querying.
-It publishes navigation trajectories, which the collector follows to move the agent.
+It supports agent control, object manipulation, dataset and ROS bag recording, as well as navigation through external Ros topics.
+DualMap subscribes to live ROS topics from the collector for real-time mapping and language-guided querying, and publishes navigation trajectories for the agent to follow.

+> For installation and usage details, please refer to the [Habitat Data Collector repo](https://github.com/Eku127/habitat-data-collector).

 ## Dataset